rafdewes/HyperMTL/README.md

-# MoRTHy - Monitoring Real-Time Hyperproperties
+# MoRTHy - Monitor for Real-Time Hyperproperties

 This is a prototype implementation for sequential monitoring of HyperMTL.